 Abraham Riesman, Vulture

-The early 1970s saw the birth of the modern comic book shop.
-Its rise was due in large part to a dynamic entrepreneur, Phil Seuling.
-His direct market model allowed shops to get comics straight from the publishers, bypassing middlemen.
-Stores could better customize their offerings and independent publishers could now access national distribution.
-In this way, shops opened up a space for quirky ideas to gain an audience and helped transform small-press series, from Teenage Mutant Ninja Turtles to Bone, into media giants.
+The modern comic book shop was born in the early 1970s.
+Its rise was due in large part to Phil Seuling, the entrepreneur whose direct market model allowed shops to get comics straight from the publishers.
+Stores could then better customize their offerings and independent publishers could access national distribution.
+Shops opened up a space for quirky ideas to gain an audience and helped transform small-press series, from Teenage Mutant Ninja Turtles to Bone, into media giants.

 Dan Gearino is a lifelong comics reader with tastes that swing from the classic Legion of Super-Heroes to the work of Michel Rabagliati.
 Formerly a business reporter for the Columbus Dispatch, he has won national recognition for his work and now covers clean energy for InsideClimate News.
 He lives in Columbus, Ohio, near his home store, The Laughing Ogre, with his wife and two daughters.
 More info →